stormasm/nunotes/ir/examples.md

 ##### How to fire it up...

-Compiles Devyn's branch and then issue this command
+Compile Devyn's *ir* branch and then issue this command

 ```rust
 nurunn